Paid help is needed! If you will be near the Flinders Ranges next weekend, Ben Hockings (Yumigo) one of our trail supporters has asked for your help.

-The trees planted at Worlds End can now actually be seen along the road at Dutton’s Trough.
+As an example of their work, the trees planted at Worlds End a few years ago can now actually be seen along the road at Duttons Trough (south of Burra).

 Most of the trees are still only about knee high but they are starting to stand out from the other roadside vegetation.
 The best of the trees is scarcely large enough to hide behind (although the photo shows Neil is having a good try!).
 It has almost doubled in size over the last twelve months.